 - 2015 Tax Summary information will be updated April 2015

-This was a result of: a 7.2% increase for the City (4.2% dedicated to roadways and 3% for general revenue), a 1.8% increase to the library budget, and a 0% increase in education taxes.
+This was a result of: a 5.2% increase for the City (1.9% dedicated to roadways, 0.2% dedicated to traffic noise attenuation and 3.1% for general revenue), a 4.2% increase for the Saskatoon Public Library and a 0% increase for Education.

 2013 was a year of a general reassessment.
 If your property had a tax increase or decrease due to the reassessment, this change was phased in over the following four years.

 What does phase-in mean?
 How does it work?